 Pros:

-• ENERGY STAR Most Efficient 2025 certified for strong energy savings and lower electricity use.
+- Listed as ENERGY STAR Most Efficient 2025 for buyers who care about lower electricity use.

 Cons: